tensorpack/tensorpack/examples/README.md

 Example needs to satisfy one of the following:
 + Reproduce performance of a published or well-known paper.
 + Illustrate a new way of using the library that is currently not covered.

-__Performance is important__.
-Usually deep learning code is easy to write, but hard to know the correctness -- thanks to SGD things will usually still converge when you've made mistakes.
-Without a setting and performance comparable to someone else, you don't know if an implementation is correct or not.